European, Canadian regulators to do own review of Boeing jet

 FAA spokesman Greg Martin would not comment on whether the agency's reputation has been hurt by its approval of the Max, the crashes or the agency's initial hesitation to ground the planes after the second crash.

-The FAA is getting a new chief.
+Meanwhile, the FAA is getting a new chief.
 The White House said Tuesday that President Donald Trump will nominate former Delta Air Lines executive and pilot Stephen Dickson to head the agency.
 Daniel Elwell has been acting administrator since January 2018.

 Boeing too is shifting personnel.
 This week, the company named the chief engineer of its commercial airplanes division to lead the company's role in the investigations into the Oct.
 29 crash of the Lion Air jet and the March 10 Ethiopian Airlines crash.
 The executive, John Hamilton, has experience in airplane design and regulatory standards.